Scan VMware

 Ensure the Jumpbox has:

-• Network access to target physical servers
+• Network access to target VMs (for guest-level scanning)

 • At least 20 GB free disk space